morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Important: Price and availability of listed adapters is subject to change.
 Updating the list of adapters does take a considerable amount of time.
 I try to complete a review of the links at least once per month.
 This site has increased in popularity to the point that readers of this site may cause inventory problems for some sellers at times so you may need to wait for inventory to be refreshed.
 To help with this problem, I have listed multiple links for multiple sellers for some products.
 If you see any problems or see links that should be added or removed, please post in `Issues.`

-Market Conditions: 2023-01-11 - Many good adapters are available.
-Prices for some, but not all, adapters are still higher than before the pandemic and certainly higher than we would like to see.
-The global shortage of chips caused by fab plants being shut down for periods during 2020/2021 and the inadequate investment in new fab plants for many years has led to tight markets that have caused high prices for some products and shortages of some products.
-This problem is somewhat better at this point but is still being compounded by international shipping problems, continued outbreaks of COVID-19 plus other illnesses and the war in Ukraine.
-Higher than normal prices as well as periodic shortages may continue for some time...possibly for most of 2023.
+Market Conditions: 2023-04-23 - Many good adapters are available.
+Prices for some, but not all, adapters are still higher than before the pandemic but some adapters have returned to or are lower than pre-pandemic prices.
 Most of you should be able to find something that meets your needs at a price you can afford if you shop around.

-I am seeing reports that concern me from users that want to buy adapters based on the mt7921au chipset.
-Bad information is always a problem and that is the reason this site provides proven links to products.
-One adapter in particular, Comfast CF-952AX, has been creating confusion.
-A very recent user report indicates that this adapter does have a mt7921au chipset but the device ID is not in the in-kernel driver yet which causes the adapter to not be recognized.
-However, you can find ads that say the CF-952AX uses a rtl8832au chipset so there is confusion.
-The user that reported the adapter as having the mt7921au chipset submitted a patch to Linux-wireless to have the ID merged into the kernel.
-More info as this issue developes.

 -----